Hamburger

 Increase of the share capital may be made either by decision of the general meeting of shareholders, with the ordinary or extraordinary quorum and majority or by a decision of the board of directors, according to the provisions of Greek law and the articles of association of the company.
 Increase of the company capital may only take place through amendment of the articles of association and following a resolution of the general meeting.
 Accordingly, the share capital increase is effectuated as soon as the essential registrations to the General Commercial Registry are made.

-Increase of the company capital takes place through amendment of the articles of association and following a resolution of the general meeting taken with the extraordinary quorum and increased majority and pursuant to Greek law.
+Increase of the company capital takes place through amendment of the articles of association by a notarial deed of amendment and following a resolution of the general meeting taken with the extraordinary quorum and increased majority and pursuant to Greek law.
 Accordingly, the share capital increase is effectuated as soon as the essential registrations to the General Commercial Registry are made.

 Private company (P.C.)